Googong Dam

-Googong Dam is a minor ungated earth and rock fill with clay core embankment dam with concrete chute spillway plus a nearby 13 m high earthfill saddle embankment across the Queanbeyan River upstream of Queanbeyan in the Capital Country region of New South Wales, Australia.
+The Googong Dam is an earth and rock-fill embankment dam comprising an adjacent saddle embankment across the Queanbeyan River, located upstream of Queanbeyan in the Capital Country region of New South Wales, Australia.
 The dam's purpose includes water supply for Canberra and Queanbeyan.
 The impounded reservoir is called Googong Reservoir.

-Googong Dam was created through enabling legislation enacted via the passage of the Canberra Water Supply (Goodong Dam) Act, 1974.
+The Googong Dam was created through enabling legislation enacted via the passage of the Canberra Water Supply (Googong Dam) Act, 1974.

 History

 A green ban was briefly imposed by the Builders Labourers Federation for a few days until adequate assurances that marine life in Lake Burley Griffin would not be harmed.

 Location and features

-Completed in 1979, the Googong Dam is a minor dam on the Queanbeyan River and Bradleys Creek and is located approximately 5 km south of the city of Queanbeyan on the lower reaches of the river.
-The dam was built by Thiess based on designs developed by the Commonwealth Department of Construction; and is now managed by Icon Water.
+Completed in 1977, the Googong Dam is a minor dam across the Queanbeyan River and Bradleys Creek and is located approximately 5 km south of the city of Queanbeyan on the lower reaches of the river.
+The dam was built by Thiess Bros, based on designs developed by the Commonwealth Department of Construction; and is now managed by Icon Water.

-The dam wall height is 66 m and is 417 m long.
-At 100% capacity the dam wall holds back 121083 ML of water at 663 m AHD.
-The surface area of Googong Reservoir is 696 ha and the catchment area is 873 km2.
-The ungated concrete chute spillway is capable of discharging 10500 m3/s.
+The main earth and rock-filled dam wall is 66 m high and is 417 m long.
+The adjacent earth-filled saddle dam is 13 m high.
+When full, the resultant reservoir holds 121083 ML of water, covers approximately 696 ha that is drawn from a catchment area of 873 km2.
+The concrete chute spillway is capable of discharging 4300 m3/s.

 Successive flood events in 1978 and through the 1980s resulted in extensive erosion in the unlined section of the spillway chute, including a large erosion hole, up to 19 m deep and 25 m wide, in the upper part of the spillway chute.
 Staged remedial works were undertaken in the 1980s to protect the eroded structure.
 Remediation of spillway facilities occurred from 2006 through to 2010 that resulted in an increase in the capacity of the spillway, construction of walls in the spillway chute extension up to 17 m high, and a range of other enhancements to meet extreme flood events.

-In 2016, with more regular spillway overflows, the dam's managing authority Icon Water, installed a 240m floating safety barrier, with authorised vessel access gate, across the spillway, to improve safety for waterway users.
+In 2016, with more regular spillway overflows and to improve safety for waterway users, Icon Water installed a 240 m floating safety barrier across the spillway, with a gate for authorised vessel access.